 Note: Opinions can be used as evidence because they can be supported by facts.

 Example of a Supported Opinion

-Many mushers consider Togo not Balto to be the true hero during the Great Race of Mercy.
+Many mushers consider Togo, not Balto, to be the true hero during the Great Race of Mercy.
 Togo traveled 350 miles compared to Balto’s 53 miles.
-Togo’s run included crossing ice along the shoreline and climbing 5,000 feet up Little McKinley Mountain…
+Togo’s run included crossing ice along the shoreline.
+He also climbed 5,000 feet up Little McKinley Mountain.

 One hot debate is preferences.
 A preference is a feeling of liking or wanting one person or thing more than another person or thing.
 Some feel that preferences fall in the opinion category.
 Others argue that preferences are a category unto themselves.

 I would rather live in Florida where it is hot than in Alaska where it is cold.

 I think Denali is the most beautiful peak in North America.